Luminaeion/Luminaeion/README.md

 - 👋🏻 Hi, I’m @Luminaeion
-- 👀 I’m interested in creating things myself.
+- 👀 I’m interested in creating things myself from scratch.
-- 🌱 I’m currently learning PHP, HTML, CSS, SQL, C#, JavaScript, C++
+- 🌱 I’m familiar with PHP, HTML, CSS, SQL, C#, JavaScript and C++, and currently learning Java. :)
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...-->